-- Idyllic: This is a calm and peaceful feeling, and can sometimes be shown by describing a natural setting, like in the country.
-Here is an example from Charles Dickens' Pickwick Papers:
+Idyllic: This is a calm and peaceful feeling, and the mood can sometimes be created by describing a natural setting, like in the country, as in this example from Charles Dickens' "Pickwick Papers:"

 "The river, reflecting the clear blue of the sky, glistened and sparkled as it flowed noiselessly on."

-The yellow fog that rubs its back upon the window-panes
+"The yellow fog that rubs its back upon the window-panes